IRH Fellowships

 UW–Madison Resident Faculty Fellowships

 Individual faculty members on the tenure-track or tenured at UW–Madison are encouraged to apply.
 Departmental nominations are accepted but do not necessarily increase the chances of success; departments should encourage all eligible faculty to apply without consideration of the number of applicants in each unit.
-The IRH seeks the most exciting research projects from candidates who can contribute to and benefit from the interdisciplinary dialogue in the humanities that the IRH fosters.
+IRH seeks the most exciting research projects from candidates who can contribute to and benefit from the interdisciplinary dialogue in the humanities that the IRH fosters.

 UW–Madison Race, Ethnicity, and Indigeneity Faculty Fellowships

 Individual faculty members on the tenure-track or tenured at UW-Madison are encouraged to apply.
 Departmental nominations are accepted but do not necessarily increase the chances of success; departments should encourage all eligible faculty to apply without consideration of the number of applicants in each unit.
-The IRH seeks the most exciting research projects from candidates who can contribute to and benefit from the interdisciplinary dialogue in the humanities that the IRH fosters.
+IRH seeks the most exciting research projects from candidates who can contribute to and benefit from the interdisciplinary dialogue in the humanities that IRH fosters.

 UW–Madison Dissertation Fellowships